No fires permitted at any time.

 No motorized vehicles are allowed on the trail except for snowmobiles in the winter.
 You may ride your snowmobile only from Stampede Pass Road to Cabin Creek.

-Sitting on the historic Chicago-Milwaukee-St. Paul-Pacific Railroad nicknamed the "Milwaukee Road", this 287-mile trail runs from Cedar Falls near North Bend (railroad milepost 2136) to the Idaho border (railroad milepost 1850).
-Your scenery and activity options will vary depending on what time of year you take the trail.
-In the spring and summer, you will pass by small waterfalls, farmland and train depots, and go through old train tunnels and over high trestles and bridges.
+Scenery and activities will vary depending on what time of year you take the trail.
+In the spring and summer, you'll pass by small waterfalls, farmland, historic train depots and travel through former train tunnels and over high trestles and bridges.
 Experience vibrant changing colors and golden fields if you travel during the fall.
-The winter season opens up options for cross-country skiing, snowmobiling, dog sledding, and snowshoeing.
+The winter season opens up options for cross-country skiing, snowmobiling, dog sledding and snowshoeing depending on location and conditions.